mne-tools/mne-python/doc/contributing.rst

      $ conda activate mne-dev-py36
      $ pip install -e .

-To check the installation, you can enter the followong commnads:
+To check the installation, you can enter the following commands:

   .. code-block:: console